Skip to main content

 The Influence of the ADA and GINA on Voluntariness

-The introduce additional layers of complexity to the issue of wellness program penalties.
+The ADA and GINA introduce additional layers of complexity to the issue of wellness program penalties.
 These laws are concerned with preventing discrimination based on disability and genetic information, respectively.
 The Equal Employment Opportunity Commission (EEOC), the agency responsible for enforcing the ADA and GINA, has historically taken the position that large financial incentives can render a program involuntary, thus violating the protections of these laws.

 Wellness Program Types and Associated Regulations